A Hanok Quarter Address

 Hotels and stays seeking more presence than a standard guide listing.
 Boutique stays, signature rooms, and seasonal hospitality notes.

-CTA example
+Link example

-"View Stay →" / "Official Site →"
+"View Stay →" / "Brand Site →"

-Featured address card — Stay Note preview
+Featured address card, Note example

-Stay Note · Featured Address
+Note · Stay · Featured Address

 In the quiet of Jongno-gu, where the palace wall meets the city's administrative grid, a considered address for those who read a city before they move through it.